 What is the schedule for the semester?
 What deadlines do I need to meet?

-- Pre-registration and tutorial scheduling period: Students admitted to a course during the pre-registration period will be asked to submit schedule information to the FCCSWL office at firstname.lastname@example.org by the end pre-registration.
+- Pre-registration and tutorial scheduling period: Students admitted to a course during the pre-registration period will be asked to submit schedule information to the FCCWL office at email@example.com by the end of pre-registration.
 Students included in this first round of scheduling will receive tutorial times and times for "to be assigned" conversation sessions in May/June for the following fall semester and in late Dec./early Jan. for the spring semester.
 Students applying for courses after the first round of scheduling will need to be able to fit into remaining available slots in order to be given approval to register.

 - Prior to the start of the semester: